Youth Ski League Program

 With appropriate clothing, kids can ski and train in below zero weather.
 Sometimes, however, the start of training will be delayed in order to allow the temperature to rise a bit.
 In all cases, coaches will bring kids into the lodge for warm-ups as necessary.
 As always, check the TeamReach app for the latest updates regarding training.

 The team typically eats lunch between 11:30 AM and 12:30 PM.
 Timing can be a bit flexible, depending on conditions and the day’s training agenda.
-Coaches accompany the athletes, but athletes are responsible for getting their own lunches.
-Athletes will have lunch in the BSSEF Team Room.
+Lunches are provided in the Team Room to Youth Ski League athletes on Saturdays, but other athletes are responsible for getting their own lunches.

 The team’s meeting place is directly below the Summit Hotel clock tower.
 Athletes should be ready to go at 8:45 AM in order to board the lift promptly at 9:00 AM.